 The current funding round has now closed for application.
+All applicants should now have received an email from us with the outcome of the Concept Note review.

 The Partnership grant is a new instrument (replacing the Strategic grant).
 This funding responds to the need expressed by grantees to extend the reach of AmplifyChange and strengthen solidarity and linkages between civil society groups working on the same subject in the same region.
 This funding will better embed support and advocacy within local settings.